Mercedes-Benz: Electric cars

-"Our electric vehicles will be built in six plants on three continents.
-We address every market segment: from the smart fortwo seater to the large SUV.
-The battery is the key component of e-mobility.
-As batteries are the heart of our electric vehicles we put a great emphasis on building them in our own factories.
-With our global battery network, we are in an excellent position: As we are close to our vehicle plants we can ensure the optimal supply of production.
-In case of a short-term high demand in another part of the world our battery factories are also well prepared for export.
-The electric initiative of Mercedes-Benz Cars is right on track.
-Our global production network is ready for e-mobility.
-We are electrifying the future."
 After Audi declared that it would cut more than 9,000 jobs by 2025, the owner of Mercedes-Benz announced that the company will shed around 10,000 jobs worldwide to focus on electric cars.

 In January 2021, Mercedes-Benz revealed its new electric SUV, the EQA, which will have a range of 426 kilometres and will be on sale in Europe starting 4 February.

 Motorsport

 The two companies which were merged to form the Mercedes-Benz brand in 1926 had both already enjoyed success in the new sport of motor racing throughout their separate histories.
 A single Benz competed in the world's first motor race, the 1894 Paris–Rouen, where Émile Roger finished 14th in 10 hours 1 minute.
 Throughout its long history, the company has been involved in a range of motorsport activities, including sports car racing and rallying.
 On several occasions, Mercedes-Benz has withdrawn completely from motorsport for a significant period, notably in the late 1930s, and after the 1955 Le Mans disaster, where a Mercedes-Benz 300 SLR rammed another car (an Austin-Healey), took off into the stands, and killed more than 80 spectators.
 Stirling Moss and co-driver Denis Jenkinson won the 1955 Mille Miglia road race in Italy during a record-breaking drive with an average speed of almost 98 mph in a Mercedes-Benz 300 SLR.

 Although there was some activity in the intervening years, it was not until 1987 that Mercedes-Benz returned to front line competition, returning to Le Mans, Deutsche Tourenwagen Meisterschaft (DTM), and Formula One with Sauber.
 The 1990s saw Mercedes-Benz partner with British engine builder Ilmor (now Mercedes-Benz High Performance Engines), and campaign IndyCars under the USAC/CART rules, eventually winning the 1994 Indianapolis 500 and 1994 CART IndyCar World Series Championship with Al Unser Jr. at the wheel.
 The 1990s also saw the return of Mercedes-Benz to GT racing with the Mercedes-Benz CLK GTR, which took the company to two titles in FIA's GT1 class.

 Mercedes-Benz is currently active in two motorsport categories, Formula One and GT racing.